 Tag Archives: Jesse Eisenberg

 Mike is part of a failed experiment to form a force of super-soldiers.
-Victoria, played by Connie Britton, ran the experimental program and decided to shut it down after critical psychological side effects were exhibited by the super-soldiers.
+Victoria, played by Connie Britton, ran the experimental program and decided to shut it down after the super-soldiers exhibited severe psychological side effects.
 She let Mike live and gave him a new identity after erasing his mind, then adding new memories.

-Victoria discovers that Mike is set for extermination by an associate, Adrian Yates, played by Topher Grace.
-Victoria turns up where Mike works, says a phrase code and reawakens his previous training.
-Mike catches Yates team trying to bomb his car.
-Mike becomes super-soldier once again.
-The movie takes off in an R rated fashion with action-packed combat and brutal over-kills.
+Victoria discovers that Mike is set to be exterminated by an associate, Adrian Yates, played by Topher Grace.
+Victoria shows up at Mike’s workplace, says a coded phrase, and reawakens his previous training.
+Mike catches Yates’ team trying to bomb his car.
+Mike becomes a super-soldier once again.
+The movie takes off in an R-rated fashion with action-packed combat and brutal overkills.

 The movie shows tenderness and some humor.
 It is not super funny, but laughing is part of watching the movie.
 A neat and surprising twist at the end wraps up the movie nicely.
 The movie is not your typical action story, but it is pleasurable to watch and is entertaining.
 If you are a Stewart or Eisenberg fan, then you will definitely like the movie.